zubinchopra/portaldocs/portal-sdk/generated/portalfx-controls-monitor-chart.md

 <a name="monitor-chart"></a>
 ## Monitor Chart

-The Monitor Chart control allows you to plot the metrics for your resource in Azure.
-It is part of the Ibiza framework, and it inherently knows how to fetch data for your resource.
+The Monitor Chart control allows the plotting of metrics for an Azure resource.
+It is part of the Ibiza framework, and it inherently knows how to fetch data for a resource.

 The Monitor Chart control is available in SDK version **5.0.302.731** and above.

-<a name="monitor-chart-benefits"></a>
-### Benefits
+For more information about SDK versions, see [../downloads.md](../downloads.md).

+**NOTE**: In this discussion, `<dir>` is the `SamplesExtension\Extension\` directory, and  `<dirParent>`  is the `SamplesExtension\` directory, based on where the samples were installed when the developer set up the SDK.
+If there is a working copy of the sample in the Dogfood environment, it is also included.

+Some of the benefits of using the Monitor Chart are as follows.

+* **Performance**

-- **Performance** - The charts are built to render quickly and make efficient network calls for data
+    The charts are built to render quickly and make efficient network calls for data

-- **First class integration with Azure Monitor** - When you click on a chart, it will take you to the metrics experience in Azure Monitor
+* **First class integration with Azure Monitor**

+    When a chart is clicked, the metrics experience in Azure Monitor will be displayed
-- **Automatic responsive behavior** - You can pass in an array of charts to display and the control takes care of css responsiveness

-<a name="monitor-chart-pre-requisites-onboard-to-monitor-config"></a>
-### Pre-requisites: Onboard to Monitor config
+* **Automatic responsive behavior**

+    An array of charts can be displayed responsively in  the control

 If you are onboarding to Azure Monitor for the first time, please reach out to the <a href="mailto:ibizamon@microsoft.com?subject=Azure Monitor Onboarding">Monitoring team</a>.

-The Monitoring team will add your resource type to a config which allows the Monitor Control to know how to fetch metrics for your resources.
+The Monitoring team will add your resource type to a configuration which allows the Monitor Control to fetch metrics for your resources.

-<a name="controlUsage"></a>

-<a name="monitor-chart-using-the-control"></a>
+<a name="monitor-chart-the-monitor-chart-control"></a>
-### Using the control
+### The monitor chart control

+Developers can add the monitor chart control to their extensions by using the following procedure.

+1. Import the MonitorChart module, as in the following code.

+1. Create the MonitorChart options.

+1. Then, create the ViewModel.

 ```typescript
 import * as MonitorChart from "Fx/Controls/MonitorChart";